PassiCode/pyTSon_plugins/README.md

 # pyTSon_plugins
-Some plugins I use in pyTSon
+Some plugins I use in pyTSon.